MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/score-manage-leads.md

 > [!IMPORTANT]
 > Automatic lead scoring only works for leads that are associated with a contact.
 Scoring fails for leads that don't have a contact associated with them.
 Also, segments in [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] can only include contacts, not leads, which means that you can only address marketing emails to contacts.
 >
-> Your landing pages will typically either create a lead/contact pair when you create a new contact, or associate new leads with existing contacts when they're available.
+> Your landing pages will typically either create a lead/contact pair when they create a new contact, or associate new leads with existing contacts when they're available.
 But when you create a lead manually, you must also associate it with a contact manually to enable lead scoring.

 ## Lead generation